 - An advanced memory scheme for exabyte level capacities.

 The ExaNoDe SoC enables silicon “chiplet” solutions, stacked on an active silicon interposer in order to build an innovative 3D-Integrated-Circuit (3D-IC).
 A full software stack supporting a multi-node capability was developed within the project.
 The project created a hardware design and proof-of-concept demonstrator, along with an associated software stack, that enabled the evaluation of the potential of the ExaNoDe approach for HPC applications.

 ExaNoDe ran from October 2015 to June 2019 and involved 13 partners from 6 countries.
 It was coordinated by the “French Alternative Energies and Atomic Energy Commission” (CEA; Commissariat à l'énergie atomique et aux énergies alternatives).
 ExaNoDe was funded under the European ‘Horizon 2020 Framework Programme’ in the area addressing HPC Core Technologies, Programming Environments and Algorithms for Extreme Parallelism and Extreme Data Applications (FETHPC-1-2014).

 scapos main contributions

-scapos performs the overall management of the ExaNoDe project and is also involved in the project’s dissemination and exploitation planning activities.
+scapos performed the overall management of the ExaNoDe project and was also involved in the project’s dissemination and exploitation planning activities.